Plabbs/DCSTheWay/README.md

 * Points named "M" or "Additional" are created as target waypoints (Shortcut Ctrl+Shift+A)
 * Points named "Bx1" to "Bx9" are created as markpoints (and don't fall into B1-9 range), no shortcut key.

+### Calculating QFE (for Viggen and Mirage F1)
 For getting the QFE of the target point without a kneeboard, you can use methods mentioned in this video from xxJohnxx [What is QFE?](https://youtu.be/DEovtSLiUsg)
-* On runway, set backup altimeter to show airport's altitude above sea level, its hPa is now your QNH.
+1. On runway, set backup altimeter to show airport's altitude above sea level, its airpressure is now your QNH.
-* Note the altitude in meters of the target, use formula QFE = tgt_alt / 9.3 + QNH
+2. Note the altitude of the target, use formulas for ballpark figures:
+   * _Meters:_  QFE = QNH - tgt_alt / 9
+   * _Feet:_ &nbsp; &nbsp; QFE = QNH - tgt_alt / 30

+_Note that these are very rough estimates for QFE._

 ## How to install?